right-rudder/right-rudder/notes.md

 # WEBSITE
 - Fix audio clipping
-  X Sent to FIVERR
+  X Sent to FIVERR.
-  - Apparently, it was recorded with bad quality.. the device you have might suck.
-Need to record a dub over
+    X Apparently, it was recorded with bad quality.. the device you have might suck.
+  - Need to record a dub over
+  - reedit video
+  - republish video
 - Mobile menu creation
+- Configure meta data and title to change with each page. (yield and content_for)
 - Free video webinar
 - Call pathway / contact us model
   - Calendly integration?
   - Video for encouragement
-- Website page and video
+- Website creation page and video
 - SEO page and video
 - Advertising page
 - favicons